ImperialCollegeLondon/dcw-hash-of-sets/README.md

 Perl is the most amazing text manipulation language I know.
 As the Pragmatic Programmers say:

 	Tip 28: Learn a Text Manipulation Language

-and they recommend Perl:-)
+they recommend Perl, and they're absolutely right:-)